nostr-resources/nostr-resources.github.io/index.md

 ## Clients

-Periodically check [nostr.net](https://www.nostr.net/) which keeps a curated list of clients.
+Periodically check [nostr.net](https://www.nostr.net/) which keeps a curated list of clients or have a look at the [client comparison table](https://github.com/vishalxl/Nostr-Clients-Features-List).

 Here are some I like:

 - [nostr.rocks](https://nostr.rocks/) - Twitter-style interface (Branle)
 - [astral.ninja](https://astral.ninja/) - Fork of Branle with different UI & global feed